 The mountain’s hidden interiors are great for hiking and you can discover small working temples, a ruined monastery, and an array of amazing wildlife, including eagles, wolves, red deer, and ibexes.
 Meanwhile, the nearby Elsen Tasarkhai sand dunes make for a perfect place to enjoy an atmospheric camel trek and lap up more of the scenery.

 Another must-visit is the alpine town of Tsetserleg.
-Located at the slopes of the Khangai Mountains, this spot prickles with gorgeous colours from the vibrancy of the local market contrasted by the eerie and beautiful mountains.
+Located at the slopes of the Khangai Mountains, this spot prickles with gorgeous colors from the vibrancy of the local market contrasted by the eerie and beautiful mountains.
 Cycling the surrounding steppe here is truly something else.
-Gravel plains lead out past mountains, verdant valleys filled with yaks, and an array of colourful woods.
+Gravel plains lead out past mountains, verdant valleys filled with yaks, and an array of colorful woods.